 The international nature of the Group's business operations means that the Group is subject to laws, regulations and regulatory requirements in several jurisdictions.
 Hence, the Group is exposed to various legal risks in the course of its business, and a number of lawsuits or threats of lawsuits, claims and proceedings may in the future be asserted against the Group, including those pertaining to contractual responsibility, employer liability, data protection and competition law matters.
-Although the Group strives to resolve any conflicts that may arise in the course of its business primarily through negotiations, no assurance can be made that the Group will in the future be able to resolve such conflicts without legal proceedings.
+Although the Group strives to resolve any conflicts that may arise in the course of its business, primarily through negotiations, no assurance can be made that the Group will in the future be able to resolve such conflicts without legal proceedings.
 The Group is and has been subject to claims and proceedings relating to, among others, contractual and employment matters.
-It is inherently difficult to predict the outcome of any legal, regulatory and other proceedings or claims that the Group may become subject of, and there can be no assurance as to the outcome of such proceedings or claims.
-Legal proceedings are costly, divert management attention and may result in reputational damage for the Group.
-An unfavourable outcome in any ongoing proceeding, or any proceedings that may arise in the future, could have a material adverse effect on the Group's business, results of operations and future prospects.
+It is inherently difficult to predict the outcome of any legal, regulatory and other proceedings are costly, divert management's attention and may result in reputational damage for the Group.
+An unfavorable outcome in any ongoing proceeding, or any proceedings that may arise in the future, could have a material adverse effect on the Group's business, results of operations and future prospects.